ArikKarim/dnasequencer/README.md

-# 🧬 replitranscriptilator
+# 🧬 dnasequencer

-You've reached the README.md of Arik Karim's DNA replitranscriptilator (replication-transcription-translation) tool! *Thanks for stopping by!*
+You've reached the README.md of Arik Karim's dnasequencer! *Thanks for stopping by!*

 ## ℹ️ Function